replicatedhq/troubleshoot.sh/docs/source/analyze/regex.md

 If no `when` expression has been specified, the `pass` outcome defaults to `"true"`.

 **regexGroups**: (Optional)  A regex pattern to match.
 Matches from named capturing groups are available to `when` expressions in outcomes.
+The captured group names can be used as template variables in the `when` outcome message.
+These template variables will be replaced by the strings extracted through regular expression matching.

 **fileName** (Required) Path to the file in support bundle to analyze.
 This can be an exact name, a prefix, or a file path pattern as defined by Go's [`filepath.Match`](https://pkg.go.dev/path/filepath#Match) function.